wbamberg/e10s/articles/message-manager.md

 However, in future versions of desktop Firefox, chrome code will run in a different process from content, and this kind of direct access will no longer be possible.

-In multiprocess Firefox, when chrome code needs to interact with web content, it needs to:
+In multi-process Firefox, when chrome code needs to interact with web content, it needs to:
-* factor the code that needs direct access to content into separate scripts, called "content scripts"
+* factor the code that needs direct access to content into separate scripts, which are called "content scripts"
 * use a message manager to load these content scripts into the content process
 * use the message manager API to communicate with the content script

-Note that none of this requires multi-process Firefox: everything described here will work with single-process Firefox, so the same code will work in both variants.

-## Message manager API overview ##

-The message manager includes four methods:
+The message manager object defines four methods to enable this:

 * `messageManager.loadFrameScript(url[, allowDelayedLoad])`: load a content script
 * `messageManager.addMessageListener(messageName, listener)`: add a listener for messages from a content script
 * `messageManager.removeMessageListener(messageName, listener)`: stop listening for a message
 * `messageManager.sendAsyncMessage(messageName[, json])`: send a message to content scripts

+*Note that none of this requires multi-process Firefox: everything described here will work with single-process Firefox, so the same code will work in both variants.*

 ## Types of message manager ##

 There are three different types of message manager: the global message manager, the window message manager, and the browser message manager.

-Note that in this context, "browser" refers to the [XUL `<browser>` object](https://developer.mozilla.org/en-US/docs/Mozilla/Tech/XUL/browser), which is a frame that hosts a single Web document.
-It does not refer to the more general sense of a Web browser.
+*Note that in this context, "browser" refers to the [XUL `<browser>` object](https://developer.mozilla.org/en-US/docs/Mozilla/Tech/XUL/browser), which is a frame that hosts a single Web document.
+It does not refer to the more general sense of a Web browser.*

 ### The global message manager ###